Expertise

 Launched the first dynamic website

 In order to deploy the dynamic website I had developed, I could no longer rely solely on free static site hosting services, so I began looking for a low-cost solution.
 Later, I discovered cloud virtual hosting: an online hosting service that divides a physical server into multiple virtual servers for 'static resources' or 'PHP projects.'
-It is inexpensive, and sometimes even free, but its drawbacks are also very apparent—unstable network connectivity, insecure data, and poor performance.
+It is inexpensive, and sometimes even free, but its drawbacks are also very apparent, with unstable network connectivity, insecure data, and poor performance.

 The first domain name in life